zuozhenggh/learning-library/analytics-library/redbull/analytics-advanced-data-exploration/analytics-advanced-data-exploration.md

    ![Banner](images/open-race-analysis-project.png)

-2. We want to look only at the 2012 Brazilian GP.
+2. We want to look only at the 2012 Brazilian Grand Prix.

-   Remove the Abu Dhabi GP from the filter by clicking on the filter (top-left), then click on "2020 Abu Dhabi...".
+   Remove the Abu Dhabi Grand Prix from the filter by clicking on the filter (top-left), then click on "2020 Abu Dhabi...".

  	 ![Banner](images/remove-abu-dhabi.png)